tonchovet/java-bootcamp-2016/README.md

 Four weeks total.

-Three weeks for guided learning and one week for app development.
+Three weeks for guided learning and one week for app final project development.

 → [index](#index)